opendaylight/integration-distribution/docs/add-project-distribution.rst

 #.
 Push changes to int/dist and releng/builder and wait for patch verification and review.

-Once the patches are merged your project will be part of the OpenDaylight distribution and join the distibution-sanity verification.
+Once the patches are merged your project will be part of the OpenDaylight distribution and join the distribution-sanity verification.

 .. note:: In order to install a Self-Managed feature, you have to first install the feature repository
           in karaf, the example below shows how to install a repository from the karaf console.